se-edu/learningresources/contents/node/nodejs.md

 ## What is Node?

 >*Node* is a JavaScript runtime built on Chrome’s V8 JavaScript engine.
-Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient. <sub>--https://nodejs.org</sub>
+It uses an event-driven, non-blocking I/O model that makes it lightweight and efficient. <sub>--https://nodejs.org</sub>

 Node is mostly used in back-end and server side scenarios.
 For example, LinkedIn mobile app backend is built on Node and Uber built its massive matching system between customers and drivers on Node.
 However, Node can also be used in the front-end to automate tasks such as building, testing, pre and post processing code.